Shaheed Davis

-Shaheed Davis (born February 14, 1994) is an American professional basketball player for Shabab Al Ahli of the UAE National Basketball League.
-He graduated from the University of Central Florida, where he played for the UCF Knights men's basketball team from 2014 to 2016.
+Shaheed Davis (born February 14, 1994) is an American professional basketball player who most recently played for the Trotamundos de Carabobo of the Venezuelan SuperLiga He graduated from the University of Central Florida, where he played for the UCF Knights men's basketball team from 2014 to 2016.

+Personal life

+Shaheed Davis was born February 14, 1994 in Warren, Ohio.
+Davis graduated from Warren G. Harding High School in 2012.
+Davis was a 2011 AP All-Northeast Ohio Inland District Honorable Mention in basketball.

+College career

+After graduation, Davis committed to Polk State.
+He later transferred to Eastern Florida in 2013 where he averaged 11 points, 5 rebounds and 1.8 blocks per game.
+He transferred again to UCF in 2014.

+During the 2014-15 season, the appeared in 24 games and made 6 starts, he averaged 4.4 points per game and named to the American Weekly Honor Roll for his performance vs. Stetson.
+In his senior year in the 2015-16 season, David averaged 5.9 points per game and 4.4 rebounds, while starting 12 of 13 games. he posted a career-high 23 points against UNC Greensboro, going 9-of-15 from the floor and 5-for-8 from behind the arc.

 Professional career

+After graduating from UCF Knights in 2016, he declared for the 2016 NBA Draft, however Davis went undrafted.

+Sheffield Sharks

-After graduating from UCF Knights in 2016, on July 28, 2016, he signed with Sheffield Sharks.
+on July 28, 2016, he signed with Sheffield Sharks.

+Academic Plovdiv

 On 24 February 2017, Davis agreed terms with Academic Plovdiv.

+Feni Industries

 On 20 August 2017, he signed with Macedonian basketball club Feni Industries.
 In 4 games for Feni Industries, he averaged 27.8 points and 12.3 rebounds.

+Cherkasi Mavpy

 On November 2, 2017, he signed with Cherkaski Mavpy.

 On January 26, 2018 he was awarded the Ukrainian Superleage All Star MVP award after scoring 34 points, 8 rebounds, 6 assists and 4 steals.

+Pallacanestro Cantù

 On June 13, 2018, Davis signed with the Italian basketball club Pallacanestro Cantù of the LBA.

+Fukushima Firebonds

 On August 15, 2019, Davis signed with Fukushima Firebonds of the B.League.
 On May 29, 2020, he re-signed with Fukushima Firebonds.
 On January 6, 2021, his contract was terminated.
 On January 22, he signed a short-term contract with Kumamoto Volters of the B.League.
 On March 12, his contract was extended until the end of the season.